 The 10,000 Hour Rule.
 Have you heard of it?

-Malcolm Gladwell's 10,000-hour rule, based on a study by the psychologist K. Andrés Ericsson in the 1990's at Berlin's elite Academy of Music, is an excellent example to go on when it comes to wondering whether or not Master should be in your title.
+Malcolm Gladwell's 10,000-hour rule, based on a study by the psychologist K. Andrés Ericsson in the 1990s at Berlin's elite Academy of Music, is an excellent example to go on when it comes to wondering whether Master should be in your title.

-The emerging picture from the study is that ten thousand hours of practice is required to achieve the level of mastery associated with being a world class expert-in anything.
+The emerging picture from the study is that 10,000 hours of practice is required to achieve the level of mastery associated with being a world-class expert in anything.
 In study after study, of composers, basketball players, fiction writers, ice skaters, concert pianists, and chess players, this number comes up again and again.
 It seems like it takes the brain this long to assimilate all that it needs to know to achieve true mastery.
 The 10,000-hour rule misses one major nuisance however.
-Extensive experience is necessary to reach very high levels of performance; but; extensive experience does not invariably lead to expert levels of achievement.
+Extensive experience is necessary to reach very high levels of performance, but extensive experience does not invariably lead to expert levels of achievement.

 There's nothing magical about 10,000 hours; it's how you spend them.